pondels/project/2-sets.md

 ## `Solve Your Own Problem`
 #
 Now that you understand what a set is and what they are used for, let's start a problem for you to solve!
 In this code you will be going through each problem in order.
 Each problem should either be its own or should solve future cases.
-Click [here]() to start your lesson.
-Go ahead and check how you did compared to the solution [here]().
+This program will focus on unique names.
+Click [here](python_files/sets/unique-names.py) to start your lesson.
+Go ahead and check how you did compared to the solution [here](python_files/sets/unique-names-solution.py).